Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"You can't fail 90 times out of 10 without finding humor in it."
+"You can’t fail 90 times out of 10 without laughing at yourself to keep going."

 More Videos